Soheilp86/analogous_neural/README.md

 * Due to the large size of data, not all data files are included in this repository.
 Please contact Iris Yoon (hyoon@wesleyan.edu) for copies of the data.
 * The analogous cycles code is written in Julia.
 However, some of the preprocessing steps are done in Python.
 Each notebook clarifies which language one should use.

+# Quick-start: implementation of analogous cycles
+* Download & install <a href="https://julialang.org/downloads/">Julia</a>.
+* The "examples" directory contain example notebooks illustrating how to compute analogous cycles.

 # Instructions on running Jupyter notebooks
 * Download & install <a href="https://julialang.org/downloads/">Julia</a>.